School:School of Allied Health

 Tim left the ambulance service to become a senior lecturer at ARU teaching on the BSc (Hons) Paramedic science and Diploma Paramedic Studies courses and course leading the Diploma Paramedic Studies course.
 Tim now works full-time as Deputy Head of School.

-Alongside this, he holds roles with the Health and Care Professions Council (HCPC) as a Partner on Fitness to Practice panels and a Visitor assessing universities paramedic courses for approval.
+Alongside this, he holds roles with the Health and Care Professions Council (HCPC) as a Visitor assessing universities paramedic courses for approval.
 He sits on the College of Paramedics Education Advisory Committee.
-He has a bank contract as a Paramedic with the East of England Ambulance NHS Trust.

 He is currently undertaking a PhD part-time exploring why Paramedics move from working for NHS ambulance services to work in roles traditionally undertaken by doctors and nurses.